depicted-candela/TransitionalSQL/10_bluePrint/exercises.md

     Mastering these foundational concepts—how the database describes itself, how its objects relate, and how it ensures data integrity through transactions and concurrency control—is non-negotiable for any Oracle professional.
 You have now practiced the core principles that underpin almost every interaction with an Oracle database.
 </p>
 <p>
-    With this foundation, you are now prepared to explore the next essential area for a consultant: **Oracle Performance & Optimization Basics**.
+    With this foundation, you are now prepared to explore the next essential area for a consultant: <strong>Oracle Performance & Optimization Basics</strong>.
 </p>
 </div>
 </body>